msalemor/app-services-networking/README.md

 ## App Service Design - Where is that Public IP?

-- App Service have a reverse proxy into the instances
+- An App Service has a reverse proxy into the instances
-- Reverse proxy exposes a public IP
+- The reverse proxy exposes a public IP

 ```mermaid
 graph LR;